peteroupc/html3dutil/doc/MathUtil.md

 <a id=Boxes></a>
 ## Boxes
 An array of six numbers can describe an axis-aligned bounding box (AABB).
-If it does, the first three numbers are the box's minimum X, Y, and Z coordinates, and the last three numbers are the box's maximum X, Y, and Z coordinates.
+If it does, the first three numbers are the box's minimum x-, y-, and z-coordinates, and the last three numbers are the box's maximum x-, y-, and z-coordinates.
 If a minimum coordinate is greater than a maximum coordinate, then the box is considered empty.
 Methods that deal with boxes include: